 Scott Westerfeld

-Other works include the Zeroes trilogy, written with Margo Lanagan and Deborah Biancotti, about six teens with strange powers, and the Midnighters trilogy, about five teenagers for whom time freezes every night.
-His standalone works include four novels set in contemporary New York: So Yesterday, Peeps, The Last Days, and Afterworlds.
+His collaborations include the Zeroes trilogy, with Margo Lanagan and Deborah Biancotti, and the Midnighters trilogy.
+Standalone works by Westerfeld include novels set in contemporary New York: So Yesterday, Peeps, The Last Days, and Afterworlds.

-Outside writing, he has held jobs as a factory worker, substitute teacher, textbook editor, and software designer.
-Westerfeld married writer Justine Larbalestier in 2001, and they split their time between New York City and Sydney, Australia.
+Outside of writing, Westerfeld has worked as a factory worker, substitute teacher, textbook editor, and software designer.
+He resides between New York City and Sydney, Australia, with his wife, fellow writer Justine Larbalestier.

 Are you sure you want to delete this?